Inchkeith: Post-war era to present day

 Post-war, defences were dismantled commencing late 1945.
 By early January 1946, only a small number of troops with a "nucleus" of coastal guns remained, and finally in 1956/7, all military use of the island ceased, and ownership passed over to the Northern Lighthouse Board, who performed a variety of renovations on the island from the early 1960s onwards.

 The island, like Cramond Island, was previously worked as a farm.
 It is now abandoned, and unkempt.

 In 1958, an experimental foghorn was installed, replacing the previous 19th century system.
 A diaphone system providing 4 blasts of 1.5 seconds once every minute was installed on Inchcolm, operated by radio telephone from Inchkeith.
 This was replaced with an electrically operated system controlled by an automatic fog detector in 1986.

 In 1971 the lighthouse and associated buildings became Category B listed buildings, and in 1976 the island and its fortifications became a scheduled monument.

 In 1986 the lighthouse was automated, allowing it to be remotely managed by a telephone connection.
 The Northern Lighthouse Board removed the permanent lightkeepers, and sold the island to businessman Tom Farmer (founder of Kwik-Fit).
-Farmer himself lives in Barnton in Edinburgh.
+Farmer himself lived in Barnton in Edinburgh.
 The current lighthouse is powered by nickel-cadmium batteries, "charged on a time cycle of three times per week by one of two (12.5 KVA) markon alternators with TS3 Lister diesel engines."

+In 2017, the British army used Inchkeith during a nighttime exercise involving Chinook helicopters.